FAQs

 Cycle Provision

 The proposals will provide cycle parking to comply with Local Planning Policy.
+Indeed Marick’s proposals exceed policy with a total of 24 cycle spaces, net, being proposed.

 Transport and Travel